A messenger, not an enforcer

-Allah created human souls with an innate spiritual goodness and awareness of the Divine.
-The Quran describes this spiritual awareness of the Divine and the ability to differentiate between good and bad of humans as their “natural predisposition” (Fitrah). https://qpeace.net/?p=1716
+Allah created human souls with innate spiritual goodness and awareness of the Divine.
+The Quran describes this spiritual awareness of the Divine and the ability to differentiate between good and bad as human’s “natural predisposition” (Fitrah). https://qpeace.net/?p=1716

 Divine blueprint for the soul

 1. Firstly, God allowed some of His own spirit to enter human souls during the process of creation of souls (Quran 32:9, 38:72).
 Before the souls were sent to this world, Allah asked them, and they expressed their awareness of God’s Divine presence and testified Him as their Lord (Quran 7:172).

 2. Secondly, He perfected human souls with the moral faculty to differentiate between right and wrong and the ability to act upon them.
 Thus human souls received instincts, both good and bad (Quran 91:7-8).

 3. Accordingly, the Quran suggests that the people who nurture their good instincts are the ones who will be successful.
 Conversely, Those who nurture their bad instincts will see ultimate failure.
 (Quran 91:9-10)

-4. Finally, the people who with their free will choose to nurture their instinct to do good will continue to grow in their goodness.
-Those who are willing to respond to others’ needs, be truthful, be in awe of their Creator, their Maker will make it easy for them to stay in the course, that will lead them to the extreme ease of heaven.
-On the contrary, people who with their free will, choose to nurture their evil instincts, reject goodness and bear arrogance thinking that they are absolutely self sufficient, Allah will facilitate and make it easy for them to indulge in their chosen course.
-Their chosen course will lead them to the way of extreme distress, which is hell (Quran 92:5-10)
+4. The people who, with their free will, choose to nurture their instinct to do good will continue to grow in their goodness.
+Those who are willing to respond to others’ needs, be truthful, be in awe of their Creator, their Maker will make it easy for them to stay in the course of truth, which will lead them to the extreme ease of heaven.
+On the contrary, people who choose to nurture their evil instincts, reject goodness, bear arrogance, think that they are absolutely self-sufficient, Allah will facilitate and make it easy for them to stray in their chosen course.
+Their chosen course will lead them to extreme distress, referred to as hell (Quran 92:5-10).